kevinfarrugia/performance-first/readme.md

 ### Error: loadable: cannot find `MyPage` in stats

 This error occurs when you have added a new dynamically imported bundle but have not yet compiled.
 If the issue doesn't resolve itself automatically, try re-running `npm start`.

+### Can I use the mock API on production?

+The API could be a simple hard-coded JSON file, so as long as the data is publicly accessible you can continue using the mock API.

 ## GitHub Actions